pAP3R/localh0st/content/post/burp-case-sensitivities/index.md

 Think about it: if a request for the *same page* the user / tester is on is made, but with a single letter of a different case, well... burp's gonna overwrite it in the site map.
 Sure, it'll be in the proxy and logger, but who cares!
 You can effectively *hide your responses by overwriting them* lol!

 As a little test case / PoC, spin up an Apache server and create a `test.html`.
-Within it, add and xhr:
+Within it, add an xhr:
 ```js
 var xhttp = new XMLHttpRequest();
 xhttp.onreadystatechange = function() {